LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 .. note::
-   Since temporal error based adaptive time-stepping is known to ruin the conservation property of SPRK methods, the SPRKStep employs a fixed time-step size by default.
+   Since temporal error based adaptive time-stepping is known to ruin the conservation property of SPRK methods, SPRKStep employs a fixed time-step size by default.

 .. note::